Intrinsic Chirality of Graphs in 3-manifolds: Introduction

 \begin{theorem} For every graph $\gamma$, there are infinitely many closed, connected, orientable, irreducible 3-manifolds $M$ such that some embedding of $\gamma$ in $M$ is pointwise fixed by an orientation reversing involution of $M$. \end{theorem}

 Theorem~\ref{theorem1} can be thought of as a generalization of the fact that every planar graph has an embedding in $S^3$ which is pointwise fixed by a reflection of $S^3$.

-On the other hand, our main result is a generalization of Theorem \ref{IC}, which shows that for any given ``nice'' 3-manifold $M$, there are infinitely many graphs with no automorphism of order $2$ are intrinsically chiral in $M$.
-In particular, a graph $\gamma$ is said to be {\it $3$-connected}, if at least three vertices together with the edges containing them must be removed to disconnect $\gamma$ or reduce $\gamma$ to a single vertex.
+On the other hand, our main result is a generalization of Theorem \ref{IC}, which shows that for any given ``nice'' 3-manifold $M$, there are infinitely many graphs with no automorphism of order $2$ which are intrinsically chiral in $M$.
+In particular, let $M$ be a closed, connected, orientable, irreducible 3-manifold.
+Then by Kneser-Haken finiteness \cite{KH}, $M$ contains at most finitely many non-parallel disjoint incompressible tori.
+Let $N_M$ denote either the maximal possible number of non-parallel disjoint incompressible tori in $M$ or 2, whichever is larger.
+Now we define $n_M=\mathrm{dim} _{\mathbb{Z}_2} (H_1 (M,\mathbb{Z}_2))+N_M$.
+We will refer to the constants $n_M$ and $N_M$ in the statements and proofs of Theorem~\ref{ICManifolds} and Proposition~\ref{mainprop}.

+Finally, we make use of the following definitions from graph theory.
+A graph $\gamma$ is said to be {\it $3$-connected}, if at least three vertices together with the edges containing them must be removed to disconnect $\gamma$ or reduce $\gamma$ to a single vertex.
 A graph $\gamma_1$ is said to be a {\it minor} of a graph $\gamma_2$, if $\gamma_1$ can be obtained from $\gamma_2$ by deleting and/or contracting some number of edges.
 Our main result is as follows.

-\begin{theorem} For every closed, connected, orientable, irreducible 3-manifold $M$, there is an integer $ n_M$ such that any graph with no order $2$ automorphism which has a 3-connected minor $\lambda$ with $\mathrm{genus}(\lambda)>n_M$ is intrinsically chiral in $M$. \end{theorem}
+\begin{theorem} For every closed, connected, orientable, irreducible 3-manifold $M$, any graph with no order $2$ automorphism which has a 3-connected minor $\lambda$ with $\mathrm{genus}(\lambda)>n_M$ is intrinsically chiral in $M$. \end{theorem}

+For example, let $M$ be a closed, connected, orientable, irreducible Seifert fibered space whose base surface $S$ has genus $g\geq 2$.
+Then by using a standard pants decomposition argument (see for example \cite{Ha2}), it can be shown that the closed surface $S$ contains at most $3g -3$ disjoint, non-parallel essential circles.
+This implies that $M$ contains at most $3g-3$ disjoint, non-parallel incompressible vertical tori.
+Since $M$ is Seifert fibered and $g\geq 2$, all incompressible tori in $M$ are vertical.
+Hence $M$ has at most $3g-3$ disjoint, non-parallel incompressible tori.
+Now let $n_M=\mathrm{dim} _{\mathbb{Z}_2} (H_1 (M,\mathbb{Z}_2))+3g-3$.
+Then by Theorem \ref{ICManifolds}, any graph with no $2$ automorphism which has a 3-connected minor $\lambda$ with $\mathrm{genus}(\lambda)>n_M$ is intrinsically chiral in $M$.

 Note that by contrast with Theorem~\ref{ICManifolds} which is for $3$-manifolds without boundary, Ikeda \cite{Ik} has shown in the theorem below that for ``nice'' 3-manifolds with aspherical boundary, any graph with large enough genus which has a certain type of automorphism of order $2$ has an achiral hyperbolic embedding in the double of the manifold.